Home / publications / commentaries /

 Unknown 4: the financial implications of the status quo

 Before the implementation of the Illegal Migration Act, there were two main costs associated with asylum.
 First, the cost of supporting refugees in the UK after their claims are accepted.
 Research on the fiscal impact of refugees is limited, but it is likely that over the course of their lifetimes, refugees require net fiscal support because they tend to have lower employment rates and often struggle to find well-paid work.
 If the Rwanda policy does have a deterrent effect, the costs of supporting refugees in the UK would be lower.
-For more detail see our commentary on the
+For more detail, see our commentary on the IMA Impact Assessment.

 However, the future costs of the backlog and the UK asylum system more broadly are uncertain.
 Some of this uncertainty results from the unpredictable nature of asylum migration, which is not possible to forecast accurately.